crazyyy/wp-framework/wp-content/plugins/insert-php/readme.txt

 ### History, Developers, Credits ###

 If you are a long-term user, you may be confused about the new plugin update.
-You’ve been using an old plugin – Insert php 1.3.0, and now got an extended product – Woody ad snippets.
+You’ve been using an old plugin – Insert php 1.3.0, and now got an extended product – Woody Code Snippets.
 Insert php was the first plugin version to work with PHP code.
 It was created by Will Bontrager Software, LLC.
 In 2018, the Webcraftic studio started to actively develop the plugin.
 We’ve created a roadmap and released several powerful updates that help you to use PHP code more comfortable and secure.
 Now plugin supports not only PHP but other snippet types as well.
-We’ve decided to rename the plugin as Woody ad snippets.
+We’ve decided to rename the plugin as Woody Code Snippets.
 This name is more suitable for new and powerful plugin features.

 More information about the Insert PHP plugin can be found here: http://www.willmaster.com/software/WPplugins/go/iphphome_iphplugin